A learning agenda on gender-responsive climate-smart agriculture

 The learning agenda will inform a six-year gender research-for-development strategy on gender and climate-smart agriculture for CGIAR.
 It will thus form the basis for research projects and programs focused on filling priority knowledge and evidence gaps.
 It can support researchers and development practitioners to produce actionable strategies and approaches that would enhance the synergies between development and application of climate-smart agriculture, gender equality and women’s empowerment.
 The learning agenda aligns with CGIAR’s strategy to advance transformation of food, land and water systems in a climate crisis, including by filling knowledge gaps to help meet global and national targets on gender equality and climate action.

-The CGIAR GENDER Impact Platform will publish the full learning agenda on climate-smart agriculture and gender later in 2022.
+The CGIAR GENDER Impact Platform has published the full learning agenda on climate-smart agriculture and gender.